shn4rk/MorePlayerLobby-RvThereYet/README.md

 ➡️ [Download the new version here](https://github.com/shn4rk/MorePlayerLobby-RvThereYet/releases/tag/1.2)

-This update automatically creates the `Game.ini` file.
+This Mod automatically creates the `Game.ini` file and different hook preventing large (20+ player) session to crash.
-Simply set your desired player count inside `config.ini` and start the game —
-the mod will automatically generate a proper `Game.ini` with the correct value.

 ---